 - Busulfan and melphalan (sometimes used during stem cell transplant)

-The most common combination of drugs to treat neuroblastoma includes carboplatin (or cisplatin), cyclophosphamide, doxorubicin, and etoposide, but others may be used.
+The most common combination of drugs includes carboplatin (or cisplatin), cyclophosphamide, doxorubicin, and etoposide, but others may be used.
 For children in the high-risk group, larger combinations are used, and the drugs are given at higher doses, which may be followed by a stem cell transplant (described further on).